mpagliaro98/my-subscriptions/README.md

 ![Home Tab Screenshots](https://github.com/mpagliaro98/my-subscriptions/blob/master/app/src/main/res/assets/screenshots/screenshot_dev_multi.png?raw=true)

-This is a work-in-progress personal project for Android, which when complete will allow the user to input and keep track of online subscriptions, set notifications and reminders for when payments are coming up, and view general analytics on all subscriptions.
-As this is still a work-in-progress, and this is allowing me to learn Android app development, this code will likely not be entirely neat and clean until a bit later on as I learn and test out new functionality that will help realize my vision for this project.
-Along with that, I am not experienced enough with Gradle to provide accurate instructions to those wishing to download and run the app in its current state.
-Once the app is complete, I do have plans to have it downloadable for anybody to use.
+This is a mobile app personal project for Android, which allows the user to input and keep track of online subscriptions/recurring payments, set notifications and reminders for when payments are coming up, and view general analytics on all subscriptions.
+The apk for the most recent complete version of the project is available on the releases page, which can be installed directly to your Android device in order to use the app for yourself.
+All of the code is open source here as well.
+This app was created as an educational experience, and is not intended for commercial distribution.

-## Planned Features
+## Features

 * Home Tab
-    * Add a new subscription (contains fields for name, price, how often it's charged, notes, category, etc)
+    * Register your subscriptions (provide cost, payment frequency, category, etc)
-    * List all subscriptions on the home page and search/sort through them
+    * List all subscriptions on the home page and search/sort the list of them
-    * Allow editing or deleting of subscriptions
+    * Edit and delete your subscription information
-    * Set notifications to display when payments are coming up
+    * Set notifications to remind you when payments are coming up
 * Calendar Tab
-    * Show an interactive calendar of when each upcoming payment is
+    * View an interactive calendar of when each upcoming payment is
-    * Allow syncing with other calendar apps
+    * Sync your payment dates with your device's calendar app for more control
 * Analytics Tab
-    * Display how much is being paid within a certain time-span
+    * Display various analytics showing how much is being spent in various time frames
-    * Allow sorting of costs by category, time, and others
+    * Create breakdowns of your costs by type of subscription
-    * Show various metrics to display analytics by

 ## License
 MIT License